-

 Considering the differences in indoor and outdoor growing, chances are you won't want to use the same soil inside that you do outside.5 So, when purchasing pre-mixed soil for your indoor weed plants, make sure to keep these things in mind:

-• Fast Draining: Soil should drain relatively quickly to avoid waterlogged roots and the risk of root pathogens.
-Improved drainage can be achieved through the inclusion of materials like perlite or vermiculite.
+- Fast Draining: Soil should drain relatively quickly to avoid waterlogged roots and the risk of root pathogens.
+Materials like perlite or vermiculite can improve drainage.

 NPK Ratios for Indoor Plant Soil